 Google is working with Citi to launch checking accounts.

-The checking accounts — under a project codenamed “Cache” — will be run by Citi and branded with the bank’s imagery.
+Citi Plex accounts will be run by Citi and branded with the bank’s imagery.
 In keeping with Google’s desire to mediate the relationship with the end-user, users will ultimately access their accounts using Google Pay.

 Offering checking accounts could be a way for Google to help its Pay service compete with mobile payment services from companies like Samsung and Apple, which have seen higher usage so far.
 It could also help Google collect valuable data on payment patterns and other types of consumer financial information, possibly helping it market its advertising services.

 The move is not surprising from Citi’s point of view either, considering the partnerships that it has formed with companies like Paytm (India) and Grab (Southeast Asia).

 For Citi, Google presents an opportunity to increase customer acquisition by working with one of the main platforms that consumers use to access the internet.